raindogdance/FAQ/whirlpool.md

 - Mix with [Joinmarket](https://github.com/JoinMarket-Org/joinmarket-clientserver).
 - Donate them (e.g. [to the EFF](https://www.eff.org/))
 - Spend them on something that isn't a particular privacy risk (eg. gift cards).
-- Open a lightning channel.
+- Open a lightning channel (note opening large number of public channels could link your change together).
 - The ultimate solution is to 'close the loop' i.e. spend a change coin without merging it with other coins don't generate it in the first place by sending whole coins.

 ### History of spent coins